 '''

-(poke) uint<24> @ 0#B (uint<24>) 0x7f454c
+(poke) uint<24> @ 0#B

+(uint<24>) 0x7f454c

 '''

 Note that in this case poke uses a prefix instead of a suffix to indicate that the given value is 24-bits long.
+This is because only a limited number of suffixes (which are more concise and more readable than the prefix form) are available, corresponding to common or typical widths.

 Four bytes?